As WHO warns against vaccine nationalism, what it really is

 Experts in epidemiology, virology should take the lead in devising and implementing science-based strategies in distributing the vaccine once it will get ready.

-Countires should remember that it is the virus, not each other, that is our foe.
+Countries should remember that it is the virus, not each other, that is our foe.